 What to Expect at Your Consultation

-Before you come met with us, you will get an email or text message telling you how to find us.
+Before you come meet with us, you will get an email or text message telling you how to find us.
 If you have trouble finding us, you can call or text us at 206-659-6839 and we will help you find the way.
 Once you arrive for your meeting, you will have a seat in our lobby if you are early or be taken to a conference room for the meeting.
-A member of our team will offer you a beverage and snack option.
+A member of our team will offer you a beverage.
 Your consultation will be private and confidential.
 An attorney will be there to meet with you and discuss your case, answer your questions, and discuss possible strategy to achieve your objectives.
-We will also be sure and answer your questions.
+We will also be sure to answer your questions.
 Part of the meeting will also be a discussion about our fees, anticipated costs, and what your options for representation are once we know more about your situation.

 Preparing for Your Family Law Consultation

 You need to take action.
 Making contact with people who have answers is the first step, but once you have taken that big step you do not know what to do next.
-How do you prepare for your first meeting with us and your case?
-We will do the heavy lifting in your case, but for you to make the most of your initial meeting with us, we have included some issues to consider before you come meet with us.
+How do you prepare for your first meeting with us and for your case?
+We will do the heavy lifting in your case, but for you to make the most of your initial meeting with us we have included some issues to consider before your consultation.